cdk-patterns/serverless/README.md

 npx cdkp init {pattern-name}
 cd {pattern-name}
 npm run test
-npm run deploy*
+// requires you to be using cloud9 or have ran aws configure to setup your local credentials npm run deploy
 ```

-  &#42; Note this requires you to be using cloud9 or have ran aws configure to setup your local credentials
 </details>
 <details>
   <summary>Python</summary>